-When looking to determine whether the vehicle can be written off as a total loss, it is important to check the percentages of each state.
-For example, states such as Alaska, Arizona, Colorado, Connecticut, and Idaho have a Total Loss Threshold of 100%.
+In Colorado and Texas, the Total Loss Threshold is 100%.
 This means that the cost of the repairs must be at par with the vehicle's actual cash value, or salvage value, to be considered a total loss.
 There are debates about whether using 100% is the correct choice, as car repair estimates often vary depending on the automobile shop or mechanic.
-This means that your choice of the auto collision center and its appraised value can be extremely polarized, which would affect the insurance determination of whether the vehicle can be written off or not.
+This means that your choice of the auto collision center and its appraised value can be extremely influential in determining the price, which would affect the insurance’s determination of whether the vehicle can be written off or not.

 Insurance companies can then use this information to determine whether the car is a total loss or not.
-Some would consider this to be a car that still can be repaired and serviced with enough value left over, while others may implement a percentage in tandem with the formula.
+Some would not consider any vehicle to be a total loss if it can still be repaired and serviced with enough value left over, while others may implement a percentage in tandem with the formula.
 Often, this is sometimes combined with a percentage, either 75% or 100%.
 100% would mean that any value that is greater than 0 should not be considered a total loss by the insurance company after a collision.

-States include California, Delaware, Georgia, Hawaii, and Illinois.
+States that use TLF include Alaska, Arizona, California, Connecticut, Delaware, Georgia, Hawaii, Idaho, Illinois, Louisiana, Maryland, Minnesota, Missouri, New Jersey, New Mexico, Ohio, Pennsylvania, Rhode Island, South Dakota, Utah, Vermont, and Washington.
 Considerations can also be made for damage that occurred outside of a motor vehicle accident.
-For example, a vehicle that is completely flooded in Illinois is considered a total loss if the repair costs are north of 50% ACV (actual cash value.
+For example, a vehicle that is completely flooded in Illinois is considered a total loss if the repair costs are more than 50% of the vehicle’s ACV.